haf001/poroelastic/README.md

 Replacing the original problem.py file with this modified version and running the demo_thesis.py file with the demo_thesis.cfg file will provide numerical solutions presented on the master thesis report.

-To run on the Python code, locate the demo_thesis.py file on the docker container using the ubuntu terminal and type: python3 demo_thesis.py --cfg ../data/demo_thesis.cfg
+To run the poro-elastic Python code, locate the demo_thesis.py file on the docker container using the ubuntu terminal and type: python3 demo_thesis.py --cfg ../data/demo_thesis.cfg

 Hit enter.